jinPrelude/simple-es/README.md

 ## Algorithms
 We Implemented three algorithms below:
 - **simple_evolution**: Use Gaussian noise for offspring generation and apply the average weight of the offssprings to the weight of the next parent(mu) model.
-- **vanilla genetic srtategy**: Use Gaussian noise to generate offspring for N parent models, and adopt the N models with the highest performance among offsprings as the next parent model.
+- **simple_genetic**: Use Gaussian noise to generate offspring for N parent models, and adopt the N models with the highest performance among offsprings as the next parent model.
 No mutation process implemented.
 - **[OpenAI ES](https://openai.com/blog/evolution-strategies/)**: Evolutionary strategy proposed by openAI in 2017 to solve problems of reinforcement learning.
 Visit the link for more information.

 ## Recurrent Neural Network with POMDP environments.